AI-Guru/music-generation-research/README.md

 ### C-RNN-GAN: Continuous recurrent neural networks with adversarial training.

 > Generative adversarial networks have been proposed as a way of efficiently training deep generative neural networks.
 We propose a generative adversarial model that works on continuous sequential data, and apply it by training it on a collection of classical music.
 We conclude that it generates music that sounds better and better as the model is trained, report statistics on generated music, and let the reader judge the quality by downloading the generated songs.

+### WaveNet: A Generative Model for Raw Audio

+> This paper introduces WaveNet, a deep neural network for generating raw audio waveforms.
+The model is fully probabilistic and autoregressive, with the predictive distribution for each audio sample conditioned on all previous ones; nonetheless we show that it can be efficiently trained on data with tens of thousands of samples per second of audio.
+When applied to text-to-speech, it yields state-of-the-art performance, with human listeners rating it as significantly more natural sounding than the best parametric and concatenative systems for both English and Mandarin.
+A single WaveNet can capture the characteristics of many different speakers with equal fidelity, and can switch between them by conditioning on the speaker identity.
+When trained to model music, we find that it generates novel and often highly realistic musical fragments.
+We also show that it can be employed as a discriminative model, returning promising results for phoneme recognition.

 ### SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient.